tsjamison/c64-rtos/README.md

 support multiple higher level functions like Sleep and WaitMem.

 Parameters: MASK
-Returns: bit-maks of signals that awoke the task
+Returns: bit-mask of signals that awoke the task

 ### USR(8),TASK,SIG_SET - Signal
 This function signals a task with the given signals.
 If the task